tjaffrel/Deep-HP-tutorial/README.md

 * `ML-MODEL ANI_GENERIC my_mlp_model.pt # my_mlp_model.json my_mlp_model.pkl my_mlp_model.yaml`
 * `ML-MODEL DEEPMD my_mlp_model.pb` (Example 3)

-: warning : Almost all Tinker features are compatible with Deep-HP such as RESPA and RESPA1 integrator **BUT** the splitting use is a bit different from AMOEBA and is **only available when using the embedding scheme** `MLPOT EMBEDDING`.
+:warning: Almost all Tinker features are compatible with Deep-HP such as RESPA and RESPA1 integrator **BUT** the splitting use is a bit different from AMOEBA and is **only available when using the embedding scheme** `MLPOT EMBEDDING`.
 To understand why, have a look in section 2.3.5 of [our paper](https://arxiv.org/pdf/2207.14276.pdf)

 ## TorchANI format

 If your `model` was trained with TorchANI, you don't have to do anything in particular but make sure that :warning: **your predicted energies is in Hartree and atomic coordinates is in Angstrom** :warning: (default units in TorchANI).
 Tinker-HP will convert it to kcal/mol. <br />
 For more information have a look in [TorchANI](https://aiqm.github.io/torchani/examples/energy_force.html) or directly in our source code extension located in your tinkerml environment `/home/user/.../anaconda3/envs/tinkerml/lib/python3.9/site-packages/torchani`. <br />
 Our TorchANI extension has also functions that convert your `model` in `pkl`, `yaml` and `json` formats.
-These formats are more compact and human readable friendly than TorchANI's `jit` format.
+These formats are more compact and human readable friendly than TorchANI's `jit` format. <br />
 But more importantly, when you are saving a `model` in `jit` format you are saving the whole code and you will not be able to use Tinker-HP's full capabilities for example its highly efficient neighbor list and thus use multi-GPU, Particle Mesh Ewald,... <br />
 We recommend to save your model in `pkl`, `yaml` or `json` formats.
 Here is a python code that explain how to do it, starting from this [Example](https://aiqm.github.io/torchani/examples/nnp_training.html) of TorchANI:

 ```python